dxworks/github-miner-2/README.md

 # GitHub Miner

-GitHub Miner is a tool designed to scrape and analyze GitHub data to provide insightful statistics and information about repository metadat, pull requests, issues andf team collaboration.
+GitHub Miner is a tool designed to scrape and analyze GitHub data to provide insightful statistics and information about repository metadata, pull requests, issues andf team collaboration.
 Here's a quick overview of how to set up and use the tool.
 This project was generated using the `dxworks-template-node-ts` repository template.

 ## Table of Contents